 Inbuilt Unix and shell commands can handle a range of data processing tasks but many bioinformatics textbooks do not include them, and yet few people first venturing into computational biology from the bench would turn to a pure Unix textbook for ideas.
 Integration of genetic and epigenetic changes in cancer including mutations, gene expression data, epigenetic.

 Integrated pathway and gene network analysis related to cancer.
 Analyze and interpret results to communicate with others and produce scientific publications is required.
 The successful candidate will be self-motivated, eager to acquire new knowledge and skills on a regular basis, and must demonstrate critical thinking skills.

 The ability to analyze and interpret results to communicate with others and produce scientific publications is required.

-As one of only three NIH-funded large-scale genome centers in the United States, The Genome Institute at Washington University is a leader in genomics research as it applies to the study of biology, human disease and the field of personalized medicine.
+enter site As one of only three NIH-funded large-scale genome centers in the United States, The Genome Institute at Washington University is a leader in genomics research as it applies to the study of biology, human disease and the field of personalized medicine.
 We are specifically interested in noncoding transcripts in solid tumors and understanding their mechanism of action in cancer biology.
 The successful applicant will focus on optimizing cutting edge genomics approaches to interrogate the function of non-coding RNAs and validate the functional of promising candidates in the lab.
 Applicants should have a graduate degree in biology or related field with a solid background in molecular biology.